-The main transportation corridor in the Electoral Area is Highway 16, which runs directly through Fort Fraser, Fraser Lake, and Endako.
 In the rural areas of the Regional District, the Ministry of Transportation and Infrastructure (MoT) is responsible for transportation planning and development for all public roads.
 Through its transportation planning activity, the Ministry ensures that industrial development does not have an unacceptable impact on the existing road infrastructure and that unsafe conditions are not created.
 Ministry involvement in industrial development is typically at the subdivision, rezoning, and access approval stages.

-The Ministry of Transportation (MoT) and Infrastructure is the subdivision approval authority in the rural areas of the Regional District.
+The Ministry of Transportation and Infrastructure is the subdivision approval authority in the rural areas of the Regional District.
 As part of final approval, the Ministry ensures that all new lots are serviced by a road, and that the existing road network will not adversely be affected by the traffic generated from the new development.
 As a condition of final subdivision approval, the Ministry may require the construction of new roads or improvement of existing roads.
-If the subdivision is proposed for land adjacent to a municipality, the Ministry may refer the application to that municipality for comment, in order to facilitate cross-jurisdictional cooperation.
+If the subdivision is proposed for land adjacent to a municipality, the Ministry may refer the application to that municipality for comment, in order to facilitate cross-jurisdictional cooperation for factors like road networks.

 The Regional District is the approval authority where land requires a Rural Official Community Plan or Zoning Bylaw amendment for industrial development.
 Applications are referred to the MoT for comment on road related issues.
-As a condition of approval, the Ministry or the Regional District may require construction of new roads, or improvements to existing roads for Zoning Bylaw or rural OCP amendments.
+As a condition of approval, the Ministry or the Regional District may require construction of new roads, or improvements to existing roads for Zoning Bylaw or Rural OCP amendments.